 View Your Medical Information Online

-You can request records and view much of your personal health information, including test results, online in your MyUCSDChart account.
+You can request records and view much of your personal health information, including test results and imaging results, online in your MyUCSDChart account.
 (Some records are stored in paper format only and not available online.)

 Log in to MyUCSDChart